co-operating-systems/PhD/UseCases/UseCases.md

    <#me> cert:key </keys#k1> .
    ```

 In both those case, but especially the second, after signing the header with the key, the client should also tell the server where the WebID is relative to the key, or which WebID is intended to be used.
-After all the same key could be used for a number of WebIDs - though that would result in those WebIDs being inferrable as `owl:sameAs` each other.
+After all the same key could be used for several different WebIDs - though that would result in those WebIDs being inferrable as `owl:sameAs` each other.

 So let us take the difficult case of the second scenario, where the key does not link to the WebID and is in a different document.
 The KeyID Document would contain the following: